We ensure midwives

 MRCNS Mandate

-The legislated duty of the Midwifery Regulatory Council of Nova Scotia is to serve and protect the public interest by regulating the practice of midwifery.
+The legislated mandate of the Midwifery Regulatory Council of Nova Scotia is to serve and protect the public interest by regulating the practice of midwifery.

 To fulfill our mandate, we: